pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     > **Note:**
     >
-    > After the cluster is created, do not modify this field; otherwise, the cluster will fail to upgrade.
+    > - After the cluster is created, do not modify this field; otherwise, the cluster will fail to upgrade.
 If you need to modify this field, delete the cluster and create a new one.
+    > - If you cannot rebuild the cluster but need to enable TLS, see [Upgrade a non-TLS cluster to a TLS cluster](#upgrade-a-non-tls-cluster-to-a-tls-cluster).

 3. Configure `pd-ctl` and `tikv-ctl` to connect to the cluster.